Penrith Angling Association controls approximately 9.5 miles of mainly double bank fishing on the River Lowther

 Map 13 - (map 5)

-Members and visiting anglers can check the water levels for the river prior to their visit by going to Latest river level information
+Members can check the water levels for the river prior to their visit by going to Latest river level information